 When I-75 was completed in Southeast Florida, the eight lane freeway opened up largely uninhabited farmland for development.
 Through the 1990s, the cities of Miramar, Pembroke Pines and Weston saw enormous population increase with the growth concentrated along the I-75 corridor.
 Between 1990 and 2000 the city of Pembroke Pines alone grew at a rate of 210 percent, from 65,452 to 137,427 residents.
 Traffic volumes have steadily increased along this stretch of Interstate 75, with traffic counts being as high as 163,084 between the Palmetto Expressway and Miramar Parkway (Exits 7AB).10

-Express Lanes are being constructed along 19 miles of Interstate 75 in Broward11 and Miami-Dade12 counties between Florida 826 (Palmetto Expressway) and the I-595/Florida 869 Toll exchange.
-When complete in late 2018, the $780 million projects will add over 30 miles of tolled managed lanes with limited access points at key locations throughout the entire length.
+Express Lanes were constructed along 19 miles of Interstate 75 in Broward11 and Miami-Dade12 counties between Florida 826 (Palmetto Expressway) and the I-595/Florida 869 exchange.
+Completed by April 2018, the $780 million projects added over 30 miles of managed lanes with limited access points at key locations throughout the entire length.

 State Road 93 and 93A